mgadi/naemonbox/docs/source/04_Configuring_NaemonBox/configuration/07_contact.rst

     A sample CGI configuration file (*/etc/naemon/cgi.cfg*) is installed for you.

-* The CGI allows you to view objects (i.e. hosts, host groups, contacts, contact groups, time periods, services, etc.) that you have defined in your object configuration file(s).
+* This CGI allows you to view objects (i.e. hosts, host groups, contacts, contact groups, time periods, services, etc.) that you have defined in your object configuration file(s).
 * You must be authorized for configuration information in order to any kind of configuration information.

 .. note::

-     The defaut Admin user has all authorisations set to **yes**.
+     The defaut admin user has all authorisations set to **yes**.